Methamphetamine: The Most Misunderstood Drug?

 Why?

-I would hear my neighbors talking shit about me and I'd be just like, oh my God.
+I would hear my neighbors talking shit about me.
+And I'd be like, oh my God.

 And I called up Jennifer Scheer, a neuroscientist who did her PhD on this at the University of Cape Town in South Africa to find out why it happens.

-How much were you thinking about your own experience as you were writing these studies?
+How much were you thinking about your own experience as you were writing these studies all the time?
+All the time.
+Yeah, whenever that says, like, oh, euphoric experience, I'm like, uh-huh.

 So right now you are probably not on meth, and your brain cells are communicating, sending signals to each other in this orchestrated dance that allows you to listen to this podcast and not to think about other stuff swirling around your brain.

-But because meth has these powerful effects on different different chemicals in our brain, Jen says that it can scramble that dance.
+But because meth has these powerful effects effects on different chemicals in our brain, Jen says that it can scramble that dance.
+Right.

-What about these satellites that might actually be, you know, controlled by the fbi or cia and thoughts of like i'm a pretty cool person like you go from i'm a very cool person to i'm god and why
+What about these satellites that might actually be, you know, controlled by the FBI or CIA and thoughts of like, I'm a pretty cool person.
+Like, you go from I'm a very cool person to, oh, I'm God.

-why wouldn't i be god and you start creating those stories and their brains just
+And you start creating those stories, and their brains just

 everything is allowed to to just